CRA Vulnerability Handling: CVD, Updates, Remediation

 Vulnerability handling and the support period

-Annex I Part II requirements apply throughout the support period defined in Article 3(20) and required by Article 13(8).
-The support period is at least five years from the date the product is placed on the EU market, or the expected product-in-use period if shorter and disclosed.
-The support period end date must appear in the product information under Annex II.
-Once the support period ends, Annex I Part II duties lapse for that product version, but the documentation retention duty under Article 31 (ten years from market placement) continues.
+Vulnerability handling runs for the whole support period.
+The default minimum is five years from the date the product is placed on the EU market, unless the expected product-in-use period is shorter and disclosed.
+The support-period end date must appear in the product information.
+Once that period ends, the active handling duties lapse for that product version, but the technical documentation and declaration of conformity must still be retained for 10 years after market placement or for the support period, whichever is longer.
 See CRA support period.

 The CRA distinguishes two duties that operate on different surfaces and different audiences:

-• Annex I Part II vulnerability handling is the engineering process: SBOM, remediation, CVD policy, public disclosure, secure updates.
-It applies to all vulnerabilities, all the time, throughout the support period.
-It is delivered through the manufacturer's product security organisation.
+• Vulnerability handling is the engineering process: SBOM, remediation, CVD policy, public disclosure, and secure updates.
+It applies to all vulnerabilities throughout the support period and sits with the manufacturer's product security organisation.

-• Article 14 reporting is the regulatory notification triggered by an actively exploited vulnerability (Article 3(42)) or a severe incident having an impact on the security of the product.
-It is delivered through the ENISA Single Reporting Platform on a 24h / 72h / 14d cadence to ENISA and the CSIRT designated as coordinator.
+• Urgent regulatory reporting starts only when there is an actively exploited vulnerability or a severe incident having an impact on the security of the product.
+It is filed through the ENISA Single Reporting Platform on a 24h / 72h cadence, plus a final report (14 days after a corrective or mitigating measure is available for an actively exploited vulnerability, or one month after the 72-hour notification for a severe incident), to ENISA and the CSIRT designated as coordinator.
 For SRP onboarding mechanics, see ENISA SRP onboarding.

-A product team can be fully compliant with Annex I Part II while never filing an Article 14 report, because most vulnerabilities are remediated before they are actively exploited.
-Article 14 only triggers when remediation has not yet caught up with active exploitation.
-See CRA Article 14 reporting.
+A product team can run a compliant vulnerability-handling process while never filing an urgent report, because most vulnerabilities are remediated before they are actively exploited.
+Reporting only starts when remediation has not yet caught up with active exploitation or a severe incident.
+See CRA vulnerability reporting.

 Frequently Asked Questions

-Does the SBOM under Annex I Part II point 1 have to cover transitive dependencies?
+Does the SBOM have to cover transitive dependencies?

-The verbatim text requires "at the very least the top-level dependencies", which is the regulatory floor.
-Transitive components are not mandated by point 1, but they are mandated in practice by point 2: you cannot "address and remediate vulnerabilities without delay" for a CVE in a transitive component you have never catalogued.
+The legal floor is top-level dependencies, but a practical SBOM should usually go deeper.
+You cannot remediate a CVE in a transitive component without delay if you never catalogued that component.
 Most regulators and customers expect a deep SBOM that follows BSI TR-03183 or comparable guidance.
-CycloneDX and SPDX both qualify as "commonly used and machine-readable" formats.
+CycloneDX and SPDX both qualify as commonly used and machine-readable formats.
 See CRA SBOM requirements.

 What does "without delay" mean in practice for remediation under point 2?